-Larger organizations are having a more difficult time than startups because startups are very agile which is sometimes a risk and an advantage.
-Large organizations have big safes full of money figures to the speaking but they are very very slow to move.
-So, what are you thoughts on that?
+Larger organizations have a more difficult time than startups because startups are very agile, which is sometimes risk and an advantage.
+But, on the other hand, large organizations have big safes full of money figures to the speaking, but they are very, very slow to move.
+So, what are your thoughts on that?

 I can imagine it really depends on the company and company culture.
-I think many of the big internet companies like Microsoft, Facebook, Google they were already set up for flexible teams and they gave their employees, as far as I know, the opportunity to ready work remote and things like that.
-For them, it was a not too complex transition but of course, there are lot more traditional industries, which suddenly have to change their way of work.
-For many companies this has proved the challenge.
-If the company has been less digital, in terms of communication tools and communication channels, to run a company successfully through crisis, it will be a big challenge.
-If you were used to communicate in real life and suddenly you have to communicate everything digitally but you don’t have the right tools and formats in place then it’s so hard to change in a short period of time.
+I think many of the big internet companies like Microsoft, Facebook, Google were already set up for flexible teams, and they gave their employees, as far as I know, the opportunity to ready work remote and things like that.
+So for them, it was a not too complex transition, but of course, many more traditional industries suddenly have to change their way of work.
+For many companies, this has proved the challenge.
+If the company has been less digital in terms of communication tools and channels, it will be a big challenge to run a company successfully through a crisis.
+If you were used to communicating in real life and suddenly you have to communicate everything digitally, but you don’t have the right tools and formats in place, then it’s so hard to change in a short period of time.

-Our founder Ozan Dağdeviren asks about how Covid-19 has nudges the way people find new people to meet both in terms of friendship, either romantic or non-romantic.
+Our founder Ozan Dağdeviren asks about how Covid-19 has nudged the way people find new people to meet both in terms of friendship, either romantic or non-romantic.

-I think, Generation Z was already really comfortable with using all the online tools, meeting their friends online, playing games together online, and basically running half their life online.
-However, for the older generations were clueless.
+I think Generation Z was already really comfortable with using all the online tools, meeting their friends online, playing games together online, and basically running half their life online.
+However, the older generations were clueless.
 Normally, they would meet in real life whenever it is possible.
-Now, we suddenly see our parents throve a house party with an app and using all these tools which originally designed for Generation Z and they’re now all trying to figure out how it works.
+Now, we suddenly see our parents throve a house party with an app and using all these tools originally designed for Generation Z, and they’re now all trying to figure out how it works.
 Moreover, they seem to be really enjoying it!

-For instance, a friend of mine’s father turned 80 last weekend and they organised an online quiz with the family in Kahoot.
+For instance, a friend of mine’s father turned 80 last weekend, and they organised an online quiz with the family in Kahoot.
 They all logged into Zoom and played the quiz with the whole family to celebrate his birthday.
 Everybody had a fantastic time.
-Probably if everything would be normal, they would have only celebrate it with those who are in the country but now, they were also able to celebrate it with all their friends and family who live in foreign countries.
+If everything were normal, they would have only celebrated it with those in the country, but now, they could also celebrate it with all their friends and family who live in foreign countries.
 Playing together, having a drink, having a good time.
 So, I think this has really pushed people to explore what’s possible online.
 I think the things that people work and enjoy will be part of their new social toolkit.

 Each week, we will be visiting a new startup office to meet with their team & founders.
 Stay tuned!